AdrianArtacho/salta_FEATURESTRUCTURE/README.md

 ## To-Do

+Issue with merging features: (Does the module apply the right weights while aggregating features?)

+> make example test to see the issue
+> find where the merging happens
+> add button to make the next thing optional...
+> apply weights appropriately

+---

+Issue with the wrong X-axis representation in the App

+> I dealt with this before.
+Where could I find that?
+> We encounter again the issue with space on the right from the plots, I can't remember if it was related to a minimum number of samples???

+**NOW THE X_AXIS REPRESENTS MILLISECONDS**

+---

+Issue with the App sometimes giving me an error

+> - make a list of possible reasons
+> - nail down the causing issue
+> - analyze csv files directly, if no issue cpould be found...

 - Issue when features have the same name? modify them based on the class name in both the csv AND the weights file?

 - possibility to ommit features?